hollorol/AgroMo/README.md

 - [x] Click the [START SIMULATION] button to start the simulation.
 All available (minus one) threads are used for the calculations.

 #### Queries:
 - [x] Each item in the QUERIES list stands for an SQL sentence in which key sections were made to be selectable.
 After choosing a query, set/finalize the SQL sentence by picking items from the available {1}, {2}, etc. dropdown menus.
-You may select the data table the query referring to; you may select the time frame you want to focus on; and/or you may select the aggregation function (max, min, mean, etc.) you want to apply on the data the SELECT SQL statement retrieved from the data table.
+You may select the data table the query is applied for; you may select the time frame you want to focus on; and/or you may select the aggregation function (max, min, mean, etc.) you want to apply on the data the SELECT SQL statement retrieved from the data table.

 An example that retrieves the average annual Net Primary Production for each grid cell for a given time period from the results of the TestRun simulation: